marktadrous8/FinFlutter/README.md

 2. **Navigate the Screens:** Use the bottom navigation bar or swipe to move between the Metrics and Graph screens.
 3. **Interact with Data:** Tap on different tabs in the Graph screen to switch between Weeks, Months, and Quarters views.
 4. **View Metrics:** Check the Metrics screen for a summary of total orders, average price, and number of returns.

-## Support and Contributions

-If you encounter any issues or have suggestions for improvements, please file an issue on the GitHub repository.
-Contributions to the project are welcome!
-Please feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thank you to all the developers and contributors of the Flutter ecosystem.
-- Special thanks to the open-source projects that made this app possible.